mjshuff23/office-hours-week-6/d1/README.md

 ## write a very simple HTTP server using ‘http’ in node with paths that will result in the common HTTP status codes

-- Refer to your project from Monday.
+- Refer to your project from Monday